 With a spirit built around natural movement and how it relates to running and training, the campaigns they run focus on freedom and functionality for athletes.

-As you can tell, there is more of a focus on performance and training in the Nike Free universe, and it’s not as lifestyle driven.
-This reason is why Nike Free doesn’t have it’s own social media platforms like the other two sub-brands.
+As you can tell, there is more of a focus on performance and training in the Nike Free universe.

-at JaxonLabs, we do what it takes to help our clients succeed, because we believe in them.
+At JaxonLabs, we do what it takes to help our clients succeed because we believe in them.
 Our mission is to generate meaningful intelligence, strategy and brand assets that businesses leverage to create ROI.
-The best part about building your brand with us, is that we measure everything, and have an extensive network of talent.
+The best part about building your brand with us, is that we measure everything and have an extensive talent network.

 Our best clients do between $10 million and $50 million in revenue per year, but we can work with smaller customers and large companies too.